• Skip to primary navigation

 Presented by Diana Cook

-Diana Cook has recently retired from more than 20 years of full time work as a skills development advisor ensuring that managers within the Environment Agency have the right skills.
+Diana Cook has recently retired from more than 20 years of full-time work as a skills development advisor ensuring that managers within the Environment Agency have the right skills.
 Prior to that, she was a survival instructor working in the offshore and marine industries.
 She is now an independent examiner, assessing apprentices when they complete their training.
-This is a part time role, enabling her to concentrate her efforts on writing (there will be a book one day!) and on telling her family history.
+This is a part-time role, enabling her to concentrate her efforts on writing (there will be a book one day!) and on telling her family history.

 Her mother, Margot Hodge née Pogorzelski escaped the horrors of Nazi Germany a few weeks before war broke out.
 It was after Margot died in 2014 that Diana realised that her mother’s memories were now her responsibility she is now working on making sure that Margot’s story is told and retold to as wide an audience as possible with a plea for tolerance and understanding.